 Workshop Descriptions by Topic Area

-BLACKBOARD ORIENTATION - This workshop is designed to familiarize students with the Blackboard Course Management System.
-At the end of the orientation students should feel prepared to use Blackboard in an Online or Web-Enhanced course.
-Students will learn how to navigate Blackboard, participate in Discussion Boards, complete and submit tests, and submit assignments.
+Navigating Blackboard Online Course Management System - This workshop is designed to familiarize students with the Blackboard Course Management System.
+After completing this workshop students should feel prepared to use Blackboard in an online, hybrid, or web-enhanced course.
+Students will learn how to navigate Blackboard, participate in a discussion board, complete and submit tests, and submit assignments.

-FILE MANAGEMENT - This workshop will introduce students to the hierarchal structure of files, folders and drives in a Windows environment.
-They will learn how to create folders, move and/or copy files or folders, change the name of a file or folder, and delete a file or folder.
+Managing H-Drive (Your Electronic Storage Space) - This workshop will introduce students to the hierarchical structure of files, folders and drives in a Windows environment – specifically their H:/Drive.
+Students will learn how to create folders, move and/or copy files or folders, change the name of a file or folder, and delete a file or folder.

-FORMATTING IN WORD 2013- This workshop will demonstrate formatting options in Microsoft Word 2013.
-Learn to set margins, apply line spacing, and insert page numbers, among other word processing format options.
+Using Word 2013 to Format Academic Papers - This workshop will demonstrate formatting options in Microsoft Word 2013 appropriate to format academic papers.
+Student will learn to set margins, apply line spacing, insert page numbers, and use a hanging indent, among other word processing format options.